 37. The Tormund

 Yes, we know.
 Wrong show, you’ll say.
 But we do believe that author George R.R.
-Martin did have the Vikings in mind when he constructed the character Tormund from A Song of Ice and Fire.
+Martin did have the Vikings in mind when he wrote the character Tormund in A Song of Ice and Fire.
 Therefore, you can use this wildling as inspiration too.

 Here’s another character from the Vikings TV show.
 This is Earl Kalf, and he wears his hair in an entirely different way.
 He has long, brown, and luscious hair which he slicks back in a half up, half down ponytail.

 Some of the Norsemen were platinum blonde, as history suggests.
 Therefore, if you really want to look like them you can always dye your hair in this color.
 Don’t forget the braids and the long, black cloaks.

 It is a commonly known fact by now that Vikings were also the ones who first discovered America.
 Therefore, who knows the traces and legacies they might have left behind?
 In their honor, sport this intricate and weaved set of braids.

 41. Minimal Half and Half Braided Hair

 This hairstyle is quite amazing.
 Half of your head is supposed to be shaved off while the other half still has its long strands.
 In the middle, you have two simple three strand braids that interweave in a helix to mark the borders.